H4nsie/EnphaseEnvoy/README.md

 # EnphaseEnvoy
 Enphase Envoy with LAN interface - **with individual micro inverters** (Domoticz plugin)

+Supports Enphase Envoy v5 AND v7 firmware!
+(For firmware V7 credentials are requested)
-Supports Enphase Envoy v5 firmware (v7 firmware support in near future) Tested with Domoticz 2022.1
+Tested with Domoticz 2022.1

 Monitor production (and log over time) each individual solar panel.